Arrest in Tucumcari under investigation

 According to a criminal complaint filed in Quay County Magistrate Court, an officer spotted him driving in a car registered to someone else and with an expired registration.
 The officer said he pulled Pete Apodaca over in the Lowe's parking lot and told him he was going to be arrested.

-The officer said Apodaca looked like he was going and as he started to take off, the officer "was able to grab a hold of his right arm and push him against the vehicle in order to attempt to restrain him."
+The officer said Apodaca looked like he was going to run and, as he started to take off, the officer "was able to grab a hold of his right arm and push him against the vehicle in order to attempt to restrain him."

 That's when the officer said he called for back-up since Apodaca continued to resist and struck him in the face.
 Officer Garcia arrived to help and the two were able to handcuff Apodaca, according to the complaint.